 The glass slipper in the French retelling makes the story so memorable.
 Glass was always extremely rare, fragile and expensive.
 It really came from Venice, just as the story did.
 Venice was the hub of the world’s trade and also of storytelling.
 Stories came from places like Persia via Venice and disseminated elsewhere.
 The glass makes the girl perfect and rare.

-The shoes have an element of cruelty/fetishism to them.
-This is especially true in the Grimm version.
-It’s all about how tiny the shoe is.
-When the prince comes and tries to put the step sisters’ feet into it the feet won’t fit.
+The shoes are status symbols but also have an element of cruelty/fetishism to them.
+This is especially true in the Grimm version, with emphasis on how tiny the shoe is.
+When the prince arrives at Cinderella’s house and tries to put the step sisters’ feet into it the feet won’t fit.
 The mother tells the first step sister to chop off her toes.
-So she does.
-The doves that had helped Cinderella say ‘Too wit too woo, there’s blood in the shoe!” ruining it, for both step sisters, who have both chopped their own toes off.
+Gruesomely, she does.
+The other follows suit.
+The doves that had helped Cinderella say at this crucial point, ‘Too wit too woo, there’s blood in the shoe!” thereby ruining the step-sisters’ attempts to pass as more naturally dainty and good.

 Why Does The Tale Of Cinderella Survive?

 This is a story of justice being served.
-A girl who is mistreated and has nothing — a journey towards being loved and having a happy home of her own.
-This is a universal longing.
+We have a large appetite for revenge plots.
+We also like underdog stories.
+Cinderella’s journey towards being loved and having a happy home of her own tunes into a universal longing, hitting on the base layer of Maslow’s Hierarchy of Needs.

 THE ENDURING APPEAL OF CINDERELLA